 2. Feelings You May Experience

-The inconsistency between expectations and reality, plus the lack of interest on the part of family and friends (nobody seems to really care about all of your "when I was abroad in the country of your choice" stories) may result in: frustration, feelings of alienation, and mutual misunderstandings between study abroad students and their friends and family.
-Of course, the difficulty of readjustment will vary for different individuals, but, in general, the better integrated you have become to the a citizen of the country of your choice culture and lifestyle, the harder it is to readjust during re–entry.
+The inconsistency between expectations and reality, plus the lack of interest on the part of family and friends (nobody seems to really care about all of your "when I was abroad in Mexico" stories) may result in: frustration, feelings of alienation, and mutual misunderstandings between study abroad students and their friends and family.
+Of course, the difficulty of readjustment will vary for different individuals, but, in general, the better integrated you have become to the Mexican culture and lifestyle, the harder it is to readjust during re–entry.
 This is where reverse culture shock (sometimes called re–entry shock) comes in to play.

 3. Stages of Reverse Culture Shock

 Reverse culture shock is usually described in four stages: